Day 95 - The final stretch to Canada, Glacier National Park (22.8 miles)

 I went to the general store to get food to eat and resupply but they didn’t open for another 30 minutes so I went across the street to charge my electrics.

 A little after 8am the store opened and I got a fresh made pecan cinnamon roll and chocolate milk.
-I wasn’t going to make the mistake of resupplying on an open stomach.
+I wasn’t going to make the mistake of resupplying on an empty stomach.